Seasonal & Event Marketing

 There are numerous examples of quiz questions you can use.

-Themed website or landing page redesign
+6. Themed website or landing page redesign

 A festive Halloween banner featuring spooky pumpkins, designed to enhance the seasonal atmosphere of a website

-Gamified pop-up ("Trick or Treat" game)
+7. Gamified pop-up ("Trick or Treat" game)

 Add a simple pop-up game on your website where visitors can "trick or treat" for discounts, free trials, or special content.
 Online clothing retailer ASOS has used similar pop-up strategies to offer discounts or exclusive deals, boosting conversion rates and keeping visitors engaged.
 A gamified experience can also encourage longer site visits, potentially leading to more sales.

-Flash sale with a countdown timer
+9. Flash sale with a countdown timer

 A vibrant poster for M&M's Halloween Rescue Squad featuring ghosts and the tagline: "The only thing scarier than ghosts?
 Running out of M&M's."

-Halloween-themed email campaign
+10. Halloween-themed email campaign

-Send out a last-minute email blast with spooky designs and special Halloween promotions to create excitement and drive sales.
+Send out a last-minute email blast with spooky decorations and special Halloween promotions to create excitement and drive sales.
 Clothing brand Boohoo frequently uses themed email campaigns during holidays, featuring eye-catching visuals and exclusive discounts to engage subscribers and boost sales.
 Make sure to use subject lines that stand out in crowded inboxes.
-And, of course, that your graphic design reflects your brand.
+And, of course, your graphic design reflects your brand.

 Halloween-themed email campaign from Glossybox promoting a special Weekend Payday offer

-Personalized "Trick or Treat" offers
+12. Personalized "Trick or Treat" offers

-Segment your email list and send customized Halloween offers based on past customer behavior, such as exclusive discounts on products they’ve previously browsed.
+Segment your email list and send customized Halloween treats based on past customer behavior, such as exclusive discounts on products they've previously browsed.
 Online retailers like Amazon often use personalized offers to re-engage customers and encourage repeat purchases, increasing conversion rates.
 Personalization can make the difference between a sale and an ignored email.

-Haunted subject lines
+13. Haunted subject lines

-Use catchy, Halloween-themed subject lines like "Don’t Miss These Spooktacular Deals!" to boost email open rates and grab attention.
+Use catchy, Halloween-themed subject lines like "Don't Miss These Spooktacular Deals!" to boost email open rates and grab attention.
 Brands like Spirit Halloween have successfully used spooky subject lines to enhance holiday-themed email campaigns, resulting in higher engagement.
-Well-crafted subject lines can dramatically increase your campaign’s effectiveness.
-Etsy also employs creative and spooky subject lines in their email marketing campaigns around Halloween, such as “Don’t Ghost Us!
-Spooktacular Savings Inside,” to grab attention and increase open rates.
+Well-crafted subject lines can dramatically increase the effectiveness of your Halloween promotional ideas.

-Limited-edition digital products
+15. Limited-edition digital products

 A promotional graphic for Maybelline Hallowscream Academy featuring bold and colourful Halloween makeup looks, showcasing a spooky vampire and a fierce zombie.